 Why Aren’t Ocean Liners Built Anymore?

-The design of cruise ships in modern years has changed dramatically.
-The average size of cruise ships has increased and demand for cruising has to.
+The design of cruise ships has changed dramatically in the last few decades.
+The average size of cruise ships has increased, and demand for cruising has too.

 There is Less Interest in Ocean Liners

-Cruises on cruise ships (usually) begin and end at the same point.
-It’s akin to a floating city that tours you around an itinerary and then drops you off where you started from.
+Cruises on cruise ships (usually) begin and end at the same port.
+It’s akin to a floating city that tours you around an itinerary and then drops you back off where you started from.

-To return home, guests need a separate flight or a second votage.
-From the perspective of the modern vacationer, a cruise is usually simpler and cheaper, than taking a longer trip on an ocean liner.
+To return home, guests need a separate flight or a second voyage.
+From the perspective of the modern traveller, a cruise is usually simpler and cheaper, than taking a long trip on an ocean liner.

 Cruise Ships Are Able to do Repositioning Cruises

-Cruise ships are able to do repositioning cruises similar to that which an ocean liner would traditionally do.
-For this reason, there is no need to keep building specific ocean liners.
+Cruise ships are able to sail on repositioning cruises – similar to the journeys that an Ocean Liner would traditionally make.

-The majority of cruise ships will complete a season in one location, then move to another, this is mostly dependant on where demand is highest.
+The majority of cruise ships will complete a season in one location – like the Mediterranean for example, then move to another destination – like the Caribbean for the winter months.

 Flights Are Easily Accessible